mongodb/specifications/source/server-selection/server-selection.rst

      - String
      - "Waiting for suitable server to become available"

-   * - selector
-     - String
-     - String representation of the selector being used to select the server.
-This can be a read preference or an application-provided custom selector.
-The exact content of is flexible depending on what the driver is able to log.
-At minimum, when the selector is a read preference this string MUST contain all components of the read preference, and when it is an application-provided custom selector the string MUST somehow indicate that it is a custom selector.

-   * - requestId
-     - Int
-     - The driver-generated ID for the request a server is being selected for.
-Optional; this field will not be present in cases where server selection does not correspond to an operation, e.g. when the driver performs server selection to check if a `deployment supports sessions
-       <../sessions/driver-sessions.rst#how-to-check-whether-a-deployment-supports-sessions>`__.

-   * - operation
-     - String
-     - The name of the operation for which a server is being selected.
-When server selection is being performed to select a server for a command, this MUST be the command name.
-For any non-command server selection this MUST be a string describing the reason a server is being selected, e.g. "Check for sessions support".

-   * - topology
-     - String
-     - String representation of the current topology description.
-The format of is flexible and could be e.g. the ``toString()`` implementation for a driver's topology type, or an extended JSON representation of the topology object.

    * - remainingTimeMS
      - Int
      - The remaining time left until server selection will time out.
 This MAY be omitted if